paquiteau/pynufft/README.md

 The numerical accuracy is 6.0265739765301084e-06 for single-precision.

-Other methods may cause suboptimal results.
+Other methods may cause suboptimal results, which may still be useful for them (by "deliberately" lowering the performance of PyNUFFT).

 ### Contact information
 If you have publication related to the project, please contact